Dr. Watcharas Leelawath

 Mr. Madhurjya Kumar Dutta

 Mr. Madhurjya Kumar Dutta is currently the Director of Trade & Investment Facilitation (TIF) Department at Mekong Institute (MI).
 Prior to joining MI, he served as Research Director of the Economic Institute of Cambodia (EIC) and Adviser of Cambodia India Entrepreneurship Development Institute (a bilateral project of Governments of India and Cambodia).
-He was conferred as Honorary Advisor to the Ministry of Labour and Vocational Training, Cambodia through a royal degree by the Prime Minister and the King of the Kingdom of Cambodia.
+He was conferred as Honorary Advisor to the Ministry of Labour and Vocational Training, Cambodia through a royal decree by the Prime Minister of Cambodia and the King of the Kingdom of Cambodia.
+He is also the Coordinator of the Mekong Korea Cooperation Fund, a funding mechanism established by the Republic of Korea to support development projects in Mekong countries.

-He has also served as consultant to various agencies such as UNESCAP, ADB, World Bank, GIZ, UNDP, IFC, ILO, USAID, IFAD, OXFAM, World Vision, Chemonics International etc. on SME policy development, value chain, tourism, investment feasibility, green business, and private sector innovations.
+He has also served as consultant to various agencies namely European Union, UN Economic and Social Commission for Asia and the Pacific (ESCAP), Asian Development Bank (ADB), World Bank, German International Cooperation (GIZ), UN- Development Program (UNDP), International Finance Corporation, International Labour Organisation, OXFAM, World Vision, Chemonics International etc. on SME policy development, value chain integration, sustainable tourism, investment feasibility, trade curriculum development. green business and private sector innovations.

 MS. SANCHITA CHATTERJEE